MultiX-Amsterdam/multix-docs/exam.md

 - [x] Check if the time slots that the exam team scheduled for the exam matches the listed exam time on [datanose](https://datanose.nl).
 - [x] Check the list of students with extra exam time, which will be provided by the exam desk by email.
 Then, make sure that on the attendance list, their name has a star-shaped symbol (\*) after it so that the invigilators know that these students have extra time during the exam.
 If there are missing star-shaped symbols, add them manually to the attendance list.
 - [x] The digital test office will schedule several time slots on ANS.
 Typically there are two of them.
 One for the standard exam schedule.
 And another one for students with extended time.
 Check if the students who have time extensions are actually in the time slot with extensions.
 If not, email the digital test office and ask them for help resolving the problem.
-- [x] Ask the exam desk about the name of the invigilators so that they can be correctly identified as the invigilators on site.
 - [x] Ask the digital test office to double-check the software setting needed for the exam, for example Jupyter Notebook.

 Other actions:
-- [x] The exam desk will provide the attendance list by email upon request (usually, the exam desk will initialize the conversation).
-Print `N+1` copies of the attendance list and bring them to the exam location, where `N` is the number of invigilators.
+- [x] Print `N+1` copies of the attendance list and bring them to the exam location, where `N` is the number of invigilators.
 We need to give them to the invigilators.

 Optional:
 - [x] If this is the final exam, get the course evaluation form from the education desk at Science Park.
 The evaluation form is provided by <opleidingsassistent-iw-science@uva.nl> via email (normally they will initialize the conversation about course evaluation).